-1107.2 Electric vehicle charging stations.
+Section 1107.2 Electrical vehicle charging stations is amended by expanding the scope and deleting the Exception.

-Electric vehicle charging stations shall comply with Sections 1107.2.1 through 1107.2.3.
+1107.2 Electrical vehicle charging stations.
+Electrical vehicle charging stations shall comply with Sections 1107.2.1 through 1107.2.3.

-Section 1107.2.1 Number of accessible vehicle spaces is deleted entirely and replaced as follows:
+Section 1107.2.1 Number of accessible vehicle spaces is deleted in its entirety and replaced with the following: